Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 Funding Rate — The Cost of Holding

-S&P500 on HyperLiquid is a perpetual future, which means no expiry date.
+S&P500 on HyperLiquid is a perpetual future — no expiry date.
 Instead, a funding rate is charged every hour to keep the futures price aligned with the actual index.

-XYZ markets use a 0.5× funding multiplier compared to standard HyperLiquid perps, which brings the annualized baseline from ~11% down to ~5.5% — closer to traditional carry costs (SOFR + 1–2%).
-This also dampens weekend funding swings.
+XYZ markets use a 0.5× funding multiplier compared to standard HyperLiquid perps.
+This brings the annualized baseline from ~11% down to ~5.5% — closer to traditional carry costs (SOFR + 1–2%).

 As of March 21, 2026, the funding rate is roughly +0.0004%/hour — longs pay shorts.
-A positive rate means the futures price is trading slightly above the index.
+This means the futures price is trading slightly above the index.
 The rate fluctuates constantly; check the live interface before entering a position.

-What this means in practice: holding a position costs money.
-The longer you hold, the more funding accumulates.
-This makes xyz:SP500 better suited for trades measured in hours or days, not months.
-For long-term S&P 500 exposure, buy SPY.
+What this means in practice: holding a position costs money. xyz:SP500 is better suited for trades measured in hours or days, not months.
+For long-term S&P 500 exposure, just buy SPY.
+That’s the structural limitation of perpetual futures.

-If you’ve traded on CME or through Interactive Brokers, the idea of sending money to a smart contract feels like a leap.
-Fair.
+If you’ve only ever traded through CME or a traditional brokerage, sending money to a smart contract can feel like a leap.
+Fair enough.

-But consider one fact: S&P Dow Jones Indices chose this venue.
+But consider this: S&P Dow Jones Indices chose this venue.
 The most conservative index company in the world — the one that has maintained the S&P 500 since 1957 — evaluated the landscape and licensed their flagship product here.
 Not on Binance.
-Not on dYdX.
 Not on any centralized exchange.
 On HyperLiquid.
-That decision alone tells you something about the venue’s credibility that no amount of marketing copy could.
+That decision alone says more about the venue’s credibility than any amount of marketing copy could.

 - Largest perp DEX by volume — over $1 trillion in cumulative trading volume since launch